 Students are encouraged to visit MSU's Career Services Network website to learn more about the wealth of resources, tools and opportunities available to students.

-The College of Nursing will be hosting a Program Information Session, which will address program requirements and the admissions process, as well as answer questions.
-Interested students and families should visit the College of Nursing website.
+The College of Nursing hosts a variety of information sessions throughout the academic year.
+During these events, students have the opportunity to learn more about program requirements and the admissions process, as well as ask questions of our faculty and advisers.
+Interested students should visit the College of Nursing events page to register.
 Any general inquiries can be directed to (517) 353-4827 or email@example.com.
 If you would like to schedule an individual appointment with our recruitment staff, please email firstname.lastname@example.org.

 Students interested in learning about education abroad opportunities at MSU can visit the Office for Education Abroad website for more information.
 Advisers are available for questions Monday through Friday in-person, over email and on the phone.
 Zoom appointments are also available.
 Visit the Education Abroad Advising Center page for details and contact information.

-Students interested in the exploratory preference major can schedule a virtual meeting with an academic adviser from the Neighborhood Student Success Collaborative (NSSC).
+Students interested in the exploratory preference major can schedule a virtual meeting with an Exploratory Preference academic adviser.
 During these appointments, a neighborhood adviser can discuss your interests and options with you, and help you make a schedule for exploring.
 Students can take advantage of this amazing opportunity to find a major that’s a good fit.